gaepdit/e-Sample-Entry-CSV/docs/index.md

 - **Analytical Method** - The state-approved method used to analyze the sample.
 A list of acceptable methods is available, but other methods may be entered as long as they are recognized by SDWIS.

-- **Start Date** - The date when the analysis began. *This is the analysis start date (incubation start date).* Must not be prior to the Sample Collection Date.
+- **Analysis Start Date** - The date when the analysis began. *This is the analysis start date (incubation start date).* Must not be prior to the Sample Collection Date.

 - **Start Time** - The local time when the analysis began. *This is the analysis start time (incubation start time).*